-Using a MAC-TS4 vacuum interrupter test set, our technicians can easily determine the pressure inside a vacuum interrupter.
-Based on wear and number of operations, they can then predict the usable life of the vacuum interrupters used in your circuit breakers and contactors.
+Utilizing the Penning Discharge Principal, the MAC-TS4 vacuum interrupter test set can easily determine the pressure inside a vacuum interrupter and; along with wear and number of operations, predict the usable life of the vacuum interrupters used in your circuit breakers and contactors.
 Until now, this type of testing could only be done at the assembly plant.

 How HiPot Tests Can Make Bad Vacuum Interrupters Appear Good